 Ray Parnaby Memorial Scholarship and Gary Dicks Performance Scholarship

-Due to COVID 19 and the disruption to schools, the Longmont Symphony Orchestra has extended the deadline for its two scholarships – The Ray Parnaby Memorial Scholarship and the Gary Dicks Memorial Scholarship.
+Due to COVID 19 and the disruption to schools, the Longmont Symphony Orchestra has extended the deadline for its two scholarships until April 30, 2021 – The Ray Parnaby Memorial Scholarship and the Gary Dicks Memorial Scholarship.
 Sponsored by the Nancy L. Nixon Foundation, each of these scholarships, valued at $1,000, is awarded to a graduating high school senior who will be pursuing a music degree.
 We are requesting all applications and materials be sent via the internet.
 Applications include instructions for submission.
 If you have already sent your application via the USPS they will be accepted.
-Click for applications 2020 Dicks Scholarship application Parnaby scholarship application
+Click for applications 2021 Dicks Scholarship application 2021 Parnaby scholarship application

 July 4th Summer Concert